RAbeyrathna/T1A3-Workout-Tracker/README.md

 ## Code Style Guide

-The code was written referencing the [PEP 8 Style Guide for Python](https://peps.python.org/pep-0008/).
+The code was written referencing the [PEP 8 Style Guide for Python](https://peps.python.org/pep-0008/) using the [Black Code Style and formatter](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html) as it is PEP8 compliant.

 ## Implementation Plan